 To enter the practice session, the host, alternative host, or panelist needs to join the webinar before the actual start time.
 The host can start broadcasting when everyone is ready.

 Note: You can have a full practice session days before the actual webinar.
 You can start the practice session, broadcast, and end the event without impacting your ability to start the webinar at the actual start date/time.

-For more information on webinar practice sessions, click here.
+Visit Zoom Support for more information on webinar practice sessions.

 You can have both panelists and attendees in your webinar and manage them as the host.
 By clicking Participants in your host controls, you can manage the panelists and attendees in your webinar.
 This includes promoting to co-host or panelist, demoting panelists to attendee, unmuting, stopping video, and more.